 We’ve got answers for you below.
 And if you still can’t find what you’re looking for, you can get in touch here.

-Running Down Dementia is an award-winning virtual running challenge from Alzheimer's Research UK and parkrun, supported by Garmin.
-We're challenging you to run 100km (Pioneer), 300km (Epic) or a distance of your choice between 1 June and 31 July, raise £200, and show dementia what you’re made of.
+Running Down Dementia is an award-winning virtual running challenge from Alzheimer’s Research UK and parkrun, supported by Garmin.
+This summer, choose to run 50km, 100km or a distance of your choice between 1 June and 31 July, raise £200, and show dementia what you’re made of.

 Yes!
 If you don’t have a tracking device then you can add your runs manually on your supporter page, just login to your fundraising page and add your run on your activity feed.